Volume (Cut and Fill)

 2. With the Digitizer Select tool enabled, tap to select an area feature in the map.

-3. From the Toolbox select Volume (Cut and Fill).
+3. From the Toolbox select Volume.

 4. Choose a volume calculation option (listed below).